TextC0de/awakin-for-slack/README.md

 # awakin

-awakin is a chat bot for slack built on the [Hubot][hubot] framework.
+awakin is a chat bot for slack built on the [Hubot](https://hubot.github.com/) framework.
 Based on https://github.com/devschile/huemul